arabbitplays/Zettelkasten/🟢Permanent/Parallel Communication Patterns.md

 	- optimal with $n \beta + d \alpha + 2 \sqrt{np \alpha \beta}$

 ## Präfix Sum
+	Get the sum (or other operations) of all PEs with a lower id

 - <mark style="background: #FFB86CA6;">Linear Pipeline</mark> like in Broadcasting
 - <mark style="background: #FFB86CA6;">Hypercube</mark>